chemouna/AlgorithmsCatalog/README.md

   An algorithm published by Hu and Shing achieves O(n log n) complexity.
 They showed how the matrix chain multiplication problem can be transformed (or reduced) into the problem of triangulation of a regular polygon.

+### Egg Dropping
+refers to a class of problems in which it is important to find the correct response without exceeding a (low) number of certain failure states.
+In a toy example, there is a tower of  floors, and an egg dropper with  ideal eggs.
+The physical properties of the ideal egg is such that it will shatter if it is dropped from floor  or above, and will have no damage whatsoever if it is dropped from floor  or below.
+The problem is to find a strategy such that the egg dropper can determine the floor  in as few egg drops as possible.
+This problem has many applications in the real world such as avoiding a call out to the slow HDD, or attempting to minimize cache misses, or running a large number of expensive queries on a database.

 ## Computational Geometry Algorithms